Proper Forklift Maintenance to Increase Operator Safety

 Just some of our well-known clients include firms like Coca-Cola, Harley-Davidson, FujiFlim, Siemens and many others.
 For more information about our forklift training courses, please call us at (888) 699-4800.
 You can also visit our contact page to send a message or find other information.
 And don’t forget to visit our courses & pricing page, too!

 Certifyme.net also offers free lifetime renewals for all clients.
 This is especially helpful as your forklift drivers approach their 3-year training expiration date.
 OSHA requires renewal training after 3 years for all forklift drivers, from new employees to veteran forklift operators.
 This helps ensure that all of your workers have the proper credentials to operate powered industrial trucks.
 Combined with an up-to-date forklift maintenance program, and your company is ready for any OSHA inspection – and better yet, you’ll have the extra peace of mind knowing that all of your workers have the latest safety training to perform their tasks with 100% confidence!

-Hopefully these maintenance tips will benefit your forklift’s performance and value.
+Hopefully, these maintenance tips will benefit your forklift’s performance and your overall value to your emloyer.
 Thanks again for reading the CertifyMe.net blog!
 Check back for more helpful tips on forklift maintenance, OSHA guidelines, worker safety and other issues that matter to you and your company.